 Lockdown meant that our world slowed to a halt – roads emptied of cars, public spaces emptied of people, skies emptied of planes.
 And while that was all devastating and terrifying, the total world shutdown brought some unexpected benefits.
 We all saw the photos of the canals in Venice run clear and sea animals return to them, and air quality also improved due to our lack of movement in cars, buses and planes around the world.

-But now that things are reopening and we’re back to our plane rides and global movement, many of us are questioning our tourism practices – what is our role in air pollution, even if we just go on one or two holidays a year?
+But now that life is back to normal, many of us have been questioning our tourism practices – what is our role in air pollution, even if we just go on one or two holidays a year?
 What is our social responsibility to the countries we’re visiting, aside from abiding by their coronavirus guidelines?
 Should Venice not always have sea animals in their canals, should India’s river Ganga not always run as clear as it did when visitors dropped off and there was a 500% reduction of sewage and industrial effluents?

 We have to consider our own role in the environmental health of the countries we visit and educate ourselves as to how we can respect the environment and people who live there so that it can continue being a beautiful place for others to go.